openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 4: Luminance Associated Enable

 '1' - Enable current light intensity to associate the motion event, if there has a motion event detected and the current light intensity is less than the settings in Configuraton No. 16, the device will send a BASIC\_SET to nodes associated in Group 2.
 And if the current light intensity is larger then the setting in Configuration No. 16, the device will not send BASIC\_SET to nodes associated in Group 2.
 '0' - Light intensity is not associated with motion event.
+Default: Disable
 The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |